oroinc/documentation/user_guide/user_management_overview.rst

 Getting Started
 ---------------

-Upon the start, you always have at least one organization and one user who can create other users and may be authorized to create business units and (in the enterprise editions) new organizations.
+You always have at least one organization and one user who can create other users and who may be authorized to create business units and (in the enterprise editions) new organizations.

 When creating/editing the records, you can define their basic details and the following relations.

 For each organization:
 """"""""""""""""""""""
-- users that belong to the organization (in the Enterprise edition only)
+- Users that belong to the organization (in the Enterprise edition only)

 The ways to create and manage the organization records is described in the :ref:`Organization Records Management guide <user-management-organizations>`